historical gems of algarve

 As we move on to the next section about Alcoutim's smuggling past, we continue our exploration of the captivating history of the Algarve.

-See also Uncovering Algarve's Hidden Historical Treasures
+See also Why Visit Algarve's Historical Forts and Castles?

 Alcoutim: Smuggling Past